 TikTok, the popular social media video sharing application, continues to make headlines due to cybersecurity concerns and the trend doesn’t appear to be slowing down.
-Just recently the U.S. Army and Navy banned its use on government phones following a Defense Department warning regarding potential personal information risk.
+Just recently the U.S. Army and Navy banned its use on government phones following a Defense Department warning regarding potential risks due to its information gathering policies.
 And this week TikTok confirmed it patched multiple vulnerabilities that potentially exposed accounts, user information, and videos.

-To help users understand TikTok’s real privacy impact, the Proofpoint research team has examined the app and its behavior.
+To help users understand TikTok’s real privacy impact, the Proofpoint research team has examined TikTok’s app permissions and its behavior.
 Below are details on the information TikTok gathers, sends, and stores.

 What is TikTok?